wintercms/winter/modules/system/assets/ui/docs/popup.md

 ### Data attributes
 - data-control="popup" - enables the ajax popup plugin
 - data-ajax="popup-content.htm" - ajax content to load
-- data-handler="onLoadContent" - October ajax request name
+- data-handler="onLoadContent" - Winter ajax request name
 - data-keyboard="false" - Allow popup to be closed with the keyboard
-- data-extra-data="file_id: 1" - October ajax request data
+- data-extra-data="file_id: 1" - Winter ajax request data
 - data-size="large" - Popup size, available sizes: giant, huge, large, small, tiny, adaptive (will scale to fit the window)
 - data-adaptive-height="false" - Allow the popup to fill the height of the screen